solarisDigitalAssets/docs/docs/API_Guide.md

 ### Signature Header

 Signature Header string is used to provide authentication and integrity assurances without the need for shared secrets.
-It also do not requires a round-trip in order to authenticate the client and allows the integrity of a message to be verified independently of the transport.
+It also does not require an additional round-trip in order to authenticate the client and allows the integrity of a message to be verified independently of the transport.

 Signature Parameters: